typesafehub/conductr-doc/src/main/play-doc/developer/DevQuickStart.md

 ## Creating application bundle

-To produce a bundle for your application use the `bundle:dist` command:
+To produce a bundle for your application use the `bundle:dist` command from within sbt:

 ```scala
 bundle:dist